Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 Summary

-While even a home-made push block is better than using your fingers its clear to experienced woodworkers that a top brand push block AND stick are a must.
-While there are many options on the market its clear the GRR-RIPPER solutions are the best pick.
+While even a homemade push block is better than using your fingers, it’s clear to experienced woodworkers that a top-brand push block AND stick are a must.
+While many options are on the market, GRR-RIPPER solutions are the best.
 I don’t regret buying the base model for this review.

 • About the Author